scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** concentration, 10 minutes

-You project an aura of your divine might effecting all creatures of your choosing within 5 tiles of yourself.
-When casting this spell you choose a Divine spell that targets creatures; for the duration creatures of your choosing that start their turn in or enter the aura for the first time this round have the spell cast on them.
-You may choose a spell of 2nd level or lower without negative effects, while spells of 3rd level or above add terrible dice to their spellcasting rolls.
+You project an aura of your divine might affecting all creatures of your choosing within 5 tiles of yourself.
+When casting this spell choose a Divine spell; for the duration creatures of your choosing that end their turn in or enter the aura for the first time this round have the spell cast on them.
+Spells that normally target an area target every tile in your aura.
+You may choose a spell of 2nd level or lower without negative effects, while spells of 3rd level or above add terrible dice to their spellcasting rolls for each level above 2nd.

 Add a superior die to your spellcasting roll and only add terrible dice to spells of 5th level or above when cast at 10th level.